datarobot-forks/dynamo/components/metrics/README.md

 ## Workers

-The `metrics` component needs running workers to gather metrics from, so below are some examples of workers and how they can be monitored.
+The deprecated `metrics` component needs running workers to gather metrics from, so below are some examples of workers and how they can be monitored.

 ### Mock Worker

-To try out how `metrics` works, there is a demo Rust-based [mock worker](src/bin/mock_worker.rs) that provides sample data through two mechanisms:
+To try out how the deprecated `metrics` component works, there is a demo Rust-based [mock worker](src/bin/mock_worker.rs) that provides sample data through two mechanisms:
-1. Exposes a stats handler at `dynamo/MyComponent/my_endpoint` that responds to polling requests (from `metrics`) with randomly generated `ForwardPassMetrics` data
+1. Exposes a stats handler at `dynamo/MyComponent/my_endpoint` that responds to polling requests (from the deprecated `metrics` component) with randomly generated `ForwardPassMetrics` data
 2. Publishes mock `KVHitRateEvent` data every second to demonstrate event-based metrics

 Step 1: Launch a mock workers via the following command (if already built):